evanshortiss/pi-speedtest-tracker/README.md

 # Speedtest Tracker

-Runs a speedtest every hour, and store the results in an SQLite database.
+Runs a speedtest every hour, and stores the results in an SQLite database.
 Also provides a UI to view a summary of test results.

 ![](/screenshots/speedtest-ui.png)